Our estate property is unique in a variety of ways. Here are a few that might be of interest...

 WOOD FIRED STONE OVEN

-We are excited to be the first bakery in the GTA and the first farm/winery in Canada to incorporate an Allan Scott designed wood-burning artisan oven into our facility.
+We are excited to be the first bakery in the GTA and the first farm/winery in Canada to incorporate an Alan Scott designed wood-burning artisan oven into our facility.
 Using the ancient technique of thermal mass retention, the oven is heated by a wood fire directly in the oven chamber.
 The oven is fired overnight and the heat is absorbed into the massive stone masonry.
 In the morning, the ashes are cleaned out, the oven floor is mopped clean, and baking can begin.

 At maximum efficiency, the oven can bake 16 loads of bread before requiring a brief reheat.
 This is possible because the heat stored in the masonry is radiated back into the oven chamber over time, baking the bread an ideal way that cannot be replicated by more conventional gas or electric ovens.